victorklos/ansible-role-shutdown-on-idle/README.md

-# Ansible role for an on-demand server

-Meaning a server that is started on-demand (through Wake-on-LAN) and powers off after the work is done.
+# Ansible role to shutdown a server after the work is done.

+This role installs a systemd service with timer that monitors a server for activity and shuts it down after it has been idling for a specific period.
 Ideal for special-purpose servers with few users, like my deep learning/blender server.

 ## Features

 This ansible role:

-- forces auto-logout on inactive shells
 - uses `systemd` timers to periodically
 - monitor ssh connections, CPU and GPU load
 - shuts down the server when it is idling too long